rednblkx/HomeKey-ESP32/README.md

 ## Overview

 This project aims to provide the Apple HomeKey functionality with just an ESP32 and PN532 NFC Module.
-Sole purpose of the project is to provide the HomeKey functionality and other NFC functionalities such as MIfare Authentication or others are out of scope.
+Sole purpose of the project is to provide the HomeKey functionality and other NFC functionalities such as MIFARE® Authentication or others are out of scope.

 - It integrates with HomeAssistant's Tags which makes it easier to create automations based on a person(issuer) or device(endpoint).
 - The internal state is published and controlled via MQTT through user-defined topics
-- Any NFC Target that's not identified as homekey will skip the flow and publish the UID, ATQA and SAK on the same MQTT topic as HomeKey with the `"homekey"` field set to `false`
+- Any NFC Target that's not identified as HomeKey will skip the flow and publish the UID, ATQA and SAK on the same MQTT topic as  with the `""` field set to `false`
 - Code is not ready for battery-powered applications
 - Designed for a board with an ESP32 chip and 4MB Flash size

-Goal of the project is to make it possible to add the homekey functionality to locks that don't support it or to anything for that matter :)
+Goal of the project is to make it possible to add the HomeKey functionality to locks that don't support it or to anything for that matter :)

 For more advanced functionality, you might also be interested in [HAP-ESPHome](https://github.com/rednblkx/HAP-ESPHome) which attempts to integrate HomeKit (and HomeKey) into ESPHome for ultimate automations.